Novikov's theorem in higher dimensions?: Symplectic Lefschetz fibrations

+on $U_{x_0}$.
+The point $x_0$ is a {\em singular point} and $\pi(x_0)$ is a {\em singular value}, and the restriction of $\pi$ to the set of singular points is injective. \end{enumerate} The manifolds $X$, $B$ and the foliations $\F_X$, $\F_B$ are assumed to be oriented.
+We just call these objects ``topological Lefschetz fibrations'' when it is clear from the context that the base and total space are foliated manifolds.
+This ends the definition. \end{definition}

+The definition implies that on each leaf $L$ of $X$, $\pi|L$ is a Lefschetz fibration over the leaf $\pi(L)$ in $B$.
+The map $\pi$ is submersive on leaf spaces, \footnote{Strictly speaking, we mean here ``local leaf spaces''.
+Recall from \cite[p22]{Cal} that in a chart $U \times (-\eps,\eps) \subset (X,\F_X)$ with leaves $U \times \{point\}$, the local leaf space is $(-\eps,\eps)$, and is given by mapping each leaf in the chart to a point. } that is, for any $x \in X$, the induced map $d\pi_x: T_xX/T_x\F_X \to T_{\pi(x)}B/T_{\pi(x)}\F_B$ is surjective.
+Furthermore, in our examples, $X$ is compact, and therefore, the set of singular points of the fibration $\pi$ in $X$ is a disjoint union of circles transverse to the foliation $\F_X$.

+\begin{definition} \begin{enumerate} \item A {\em symplectic Lefschetz fibration} is a topological Lefschetz fibration $\pi : X \to B$ with a symplectic form $\om \in \Om^2(X)$ that is non-degenerate on the fiber tangent spaces $\ker(d \pi_x)$ for non-singular points $x \in X$, or \item A {\em foliated symplectic Lefschetz fibration} is a topological Lefschetz fibration $\pi : (X,\F_X) \to (B,\F_B)$ on a foliated base with a strong symplectic form $\om \in \Om^2(X)$ that is non-degenerate on the fiber tangent spaces $\ker(d \pi_x)$ for non-singular points $x \in X$.
+We drop the word ``foliated'' from the terminology whenever it is clear from the context that $X$ and $B$ are foliated manifolds. \end{enumerate} \end{definition}

-\begin{proposition} Suppose $B$ is a manifold with a codimension one foliation $\F_B$ and a strong symplectic form $\om_B$.
-The manifold $B$ can have boundary that is tangent to the foliation.
-Suppose $X \to B$ is a topological Lefschetz fibration on $(B,\F_B)$, such that for any $b \in B$, the homology class of the fiber is non-trivial, i.e. $[F_b] \in H_2(X)$ is non-zero.
-Then there is a strong symplectic form $\om \in \Om^2(X)$ for which the fibers are symplectic, and have volume $\lam>0$. \end{proposition}
+\begin{proposition} Suppose $(B,\F_B)$ is a foliated three-manifold with a strong symplectic form $\om_B$, with boundary $\partial B$ tangent to the foliation.
+Suppose $\pi: (X,\F_X) \to (B, \F_B)$ is a topological Lefschetz fibration that has a section $s : B \to X$ whose image does not contain singular points of the fibration.
+Then, for any $\lam>0$, there is a strong symplectic form $\om$ on $(X,\F_X)$ which makes $(X,\F_X)$ a symplectic Lefschetz fibration, and for which the regular fibers of $\pi$ have area $\lam$. \end{proposition}

-\begin{remark} If the base manifold $B$ is three-dimensional, then the existence of a strong symplectic form is equivalent to the foliation $\F_B$ being taut. \end{remark}

-\begin{proof}[Proof of Proposition \ref{prop:symplef}] We start the construction by choosing two $2$-forms.
-One is a closed $2$-form $\zeta \in \Om^2(X)$ that integrates to $\lam$ on each fiber.
-Indeed, $\zeta$ exists because the homology class of the fiber is on-trivial and $H^2(X,\R)=\Hom(H_2(X,\R),\R)$.
-The second is a fiber symplectic form $\om_F \in \Om^2(F)$ that integrates to $\lam$, where $F$ is a regular fiber of $X \to B$.
+\begin{remark} The hypothesis of Proposition \ref{prop:symplef} requires the existence of a section on the fibration.
+If the regular fiber is an oriented surface of genus at least $1$, this condition is equivalent to requiring that the homology class $[F_b]$, $b \in B$ of a regular fiber is non-zero in $H_2(X,\R)$, which is the hypothesis in \cite[Theorem 10.2.18]{Gompf_book}.
+In fact, if the genus of $F_b$ is at least two, the hypothesis (and its equivalent version) is true for any $X$.
+In the case of genus $1$, the hypothesis of Proposition \ref{prop:symplef} may fail to hold, such as in \cite[Example 6.1.6]{ms:small}, and a symplectic form does not exist as a result. \end{remark}